mongodb/terraform-provider-mongodbatlas/website/docs/d/organization.html.markdown

 # Data Source: mongodbatlas_organization

-`mongodbatlas_organization` describes a MongoDB Atlas Organization.
-This represents a organization that has been created.
+`mongodbatlas_organization` describe all MongoDB Atlas Organizations.
+This represents organizations that have been created.

 ## Example Usage